-In every industry or type of business, if you’re online (which you should be) you should have a branding strategy.
+In every industry or type of business, if you’re online (which you should be) you should have a business or personal branding strategy.
 Branding is how consumers come to recognize your business and build an opinion of it, and how you stand out from the rest of the crowd in your field.

 But branding and all its associated lingo isn’t always quite straightforward.
 Personal branding, business branding, and all the crossovers in between can make it hard for emerging businesses to decide what works—but that’s why we’re here!
 As your branding experts, we can help you create a brand for your business or yourself (or both) that always stands out.
 Here are some things to note:

 What is Business Branding?